ofnode/of/README.md

  - Generate project file for your favorite editor with [CMake Generator][2].

- - Debug with Clang Static Analyser and Clang Address / Leak Sanitizer.
+ - Debug with Clang Static Analyzer and Clang Address / Leak Sanitizer.

  - Latest openFrameworks versions with precompiled libraries and sources.